danielpqb/danielpqb/README.md

 Full Stack Software Engineer Developer
 -----------------------------

-I'm a 28 years old developer.
-I love to code and figure out how to solve deep problems using high-edge tech.
+I'm a 28 years old developer who loves to code and figure out how to solve deep problems using high-edge tech.
 My main focus are front and back-end development, making applications that impact the life of thousands of users.

 I am also a student at [Driven](https://www.driven.com.br/), a Software Engineering school.